zhaochen0110/Cotempqa/README.md

 😎: This is the official implementation repository of our study on co-temporal reasoning capabilities in Large Language Models (LLMs).

 ## 🔥 Supported
+The dataset can be downloaded from [this link](https://drive.google.com/drive/folders/1HLnVdPPerWS1KX5p1Q38UQaHOGidsf5X?usp=drive_link).

+Additionally, we offer comprehensive support tools including:
 - Extracting Co-temporal Facts
 - QA Pairs Construction
 - Evaluation